 As you may know, I am fond of saying that being in church does not make you a Christian any more than being in a garage makes you a car.
 I just want to float some ideas by you and you can determine if they are biblical or not.Being in church does not make you a Christian any more than being in a garage makes you a car.Click To Tweet

 I am not referring to Christians who don’t make it to church as often as they should.
-I am referring to that group who identify themselves as devout followers of Christ but refuse to attend church as a result of their opinion of the church.
+The churchless Christians are a group who identify themselves as devout followers of Christ but refuse to attend church as a result of their opinion of the church.

 Listen, I get it.
 In my article, The number 1 rule of Christianity (part 2), I spoke of the hate-filled, abusive so-called Christians who use their platform or their identity to impose their condemnation on whomever they choose.